Leslie Joseph Hooker: Family life

 On 23 June 1934, Hooker married Madeline Adella Price.
 They had three children: Annette Price Hooker, Leslie Ross Hooker, and David Price Hooker.
 David married Urszula Tomaszewska, and they had two children, Leslie Janusz Hooker and Natalia Hooker.
-Janusz Hooker is Chairman of LJ Hooker, and Natalia Hooker wrote a biography of her grandfather, LJ Hooker The Man in 2011.
+Janusz is Chairman of LJ Hooker, and Natalia wrote a biography of her grandfather, LJ Hooker The Man in 2011.

 Philanthropy

 Hooker was a director and life governor of the Royal New South Wales Institute for Deaf and Blind Children.
 He was heavily involved in the development of CIDE, now the Shepherd Centre, which assists deaf children.
-He was on the board of the Sydney Hospital, was Chairman of the Sydney Eye and Ear Hospital Management Committee, and Chairman of the first appeal fund for the Foundation for the Research and Treatment of Alcoholism.
+He was on the board of the Sydney Hospital, was Chairman of the Sydney Eye and Ear Hospital Management Committee, and chairman of the first appeal fund for the Foundation for the Research and Treatment of Alcoholism.
 He was on a committee to raise funds for the Olympic games of 1960, 1964, 1968 and 1972 and a committee to raise funds for the Salvation Army Red Shield Appeal.
 He also supported churches.